What is a Capital Gain?

 Capital gain can be realized or unrealized.
 The realized gain is the gain from the final sale of an asset or investment.
-Conversely, the unrealized gain arises when the current price of an asset or investment exceeds its purchase price, but the asset or investment is still unsold.
-Note that only realized capital gains are taxed while the unrealized (capital) gains are merely paper gains that are usually subject to accounting reporting but do not trigger a taxable event.
+Conversely, an unrealized gain arises when the current price of an asset or investment exceeds its purchase price, but the asset or investment is still unsold.
+Note that only realized capital gains are taxed, while unrealized (capital) gains are merely paper gains that are usually subject to accounting reporting but do not trigger a taxable event.

-Additionally, realized capital gains are usually classified as short-term gains and long-term gains.
-Short-term (capital) gains occur if a sold asset or investment was held for less than a year.
-Long-term (capital) gains are gains from the asset or investment that was held for more than one year.
+Additionally, realized capital gains are usually classified as short-term gains or long-term gains.
+Short-term (capital) gains occur if an asset or investment was held for less than a year.
+Long-term (capital) gains are gains from an asset or investment that was held for more than one year.

 Capital Gains and Taxation

 Realized capital gains are considered taxable events.
-Most countries impose special taxes for the realized gains levied on both individuals and corporations.
+Most countries impose special taxes for realized gains, levied on both individuals and corporations.